RathodDarshil/expo-linkrunner/README.md

 | `linkrunner.capturePayment`  | In your payment processing flow                                         | When a user makes a payment                              |
 | `linkrunner.removePayment`   | In your payment cancellation flow                                       | When a payment needs to be removed                       |

-## Differences from Native Package

-This Expo package has some limitations compared to the native React Native version:

-1. **Install Referrer Information**: Limited access to install referrer data on Android
-2. **Google Analytics Integration**: Reduced ability to track GCLID from install referrer
-3. **Device Information**: Some device-specific details may be less comprehensive

 For apps requiring these advanced features, consider using the React Native version with Expo development builds.

 ## Facing issues during integration?